hitchtest/hitch/docs/quickstart/4_creating_a_bundle_of_services.rst

         def pause(self):
             if hasattr(self, 'services'):
-                # hasattr(self, 'services') allows pause to be run prior to the service bundle being defined as well as after.
+                # hasattr(self, 'services') allows self.pause() to be run prior to the service bundle being defined as well as after.
                 self.services.start_interactive_mode()  # hitchserve yields control of screen output so that ipython can take over. hitchtest.ipython_embed()
             if hasattr(self, 'services'):